tmh-mjolner/KLGateway/fsh/ig-data/input/pagecontent/index.md

 - The code for matter of interest and the code of the referred severity contain the same value

 #### Encounters
 Information about the encounters referenced from conditions, care plans, and area observations to hold the follow-up dates.
-The encounter must contain the start date.
+The encounter must contain the expected start date of the next follow-up.

 All referenced encounters from other resources in a report must also be included.